 a) (10pts).
-For this problem, you should write a program that will monitor the keyboard from the Serial Monitor (located in the tools menu) and will turn on the LED if you press the 'l' key, off if you press the 'o' key, and will blink the number of times that the LED has been toggled (turned from off to on) when the 'b' key is pressed.
+For this problem, you should write a program that will monitor the keyboard from the Serial Monitor (located in the tools menu) and will blink one time if you send it a '1', two if you send a '2', and so on up to '9'.
+Further, you should create a flag such that if you send an 's' then all blinks after will be slow blinks (perhaps 1 second on, 1 second off) and if you send a 'f' all blinks after will be fast (quarter second on/off or thereabouts).
 To get started with this, look at the example code (the communication section is a good place to start) that comes with the Arduino sketch environment and their online help.
 Do not make the code any more complex than it needs to be (e.g. do not use serialEvent()), but also remember that there should be appropriate comments in your code.